tian3rd/pi_dev/readme.md

 0. Update interval?
 If we toggle the i/o port too fast, then we may not be able to update the i/o status in time.

+   - Solution: add a delay between each toggle using time.sleep().
+The interval is not tested, and for now it's set to 0.05s.

+1. Modify the MEDM interface for read and write operations.

+2. Add slider bar for easier adjustment of gains.
+   - Problem: it has a bug of not setting the value when the slider is exactly divisible by 3.

 ## Q&A

 0. How do I set up the environment?